v2br/fastpages/_posts/.ipynb_checkpoints/2020-08-11-docker-checkpoint.md

 ---
 layout: page
-title: Docker for development on wsl2
+title: Using Docker for development on wsl2 [docker,jekyll]
 ---

 Notes on docker use on development wsl2 system.